zama-ai/tfhe-rs/CONTRIBUTING.md

-# Contributing to tfhe-rs
+# Contributing to TFHE-rs

-There are two ways to contribute to tfhe-rs:
+There are two ways to contribute to TFHE-rs:

 - You can open issues to report bugs, typos and suggest ideas.
 - You can become an official contributor, but you need to sign our Contributor License Agreement (CLA) on your first contribution.
 Our CLA-bot will guide you through the process when you will open a Pull Request on GitHub.

 ## 1. Setting up the project

-First, you need to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the tfhe-rs repository and follow the installation steps described in the repository [README.md](https://github.com/zama-ai/tfhe-rs/blob/main/README.md)
+First, you need to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the TFHE-rs repository and follow the installation steps described in the repository [README.md](https://github.com/zama-ai/tfhe-rs/blob/main/README.md)

 ## 2. Creating a new branch